Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 4 Mei 2025 05.27.03 UTC
+- WIB: Minggu, 4 Mei 2025 06.24.22 UTC
-- WITA: Minggu, 4 Mei 2025 06.27.03 UTC
+- WITA: Minggu, 4 Mei 2025 07.24.22 UTC
-- WIT: Minggu, 4 Mei 2025 07.27.03 UTC
+- WIT: Minggu, 4 Mei 2025 08.24.22 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: inspirational
+Kategori: success